tychart/LinuxStuff/ubuntu/apparmor.md

+## When Following Option 2 on the previous answer, the changes are not persistant accross reboots

 The core issue is that your **sysctl kernel parameters aren't persisting across reboots** despite being in `/etc/sysctl.conf`.
 This happens because some Linux distributions override these configurations through other mechanisms.
 Here's the breakdown and fix: